 Renewal notices are sent out to your preferred email address in June of each year.
 To make sure that you receive these, ensure you keep your contact details updated via your Member Portal.
-Should your membership dues remain unpaid after three months (i.e. by 30 September) then you will be debarred as a member.
+Should your membership dues remain unpaid after three months (i.e. by 30 September) then your membership will be deactivated.
 For Members and Fellows, this will affect your eligibility to sign off as a Competent Person under the JORC code and NI43-101.

 You will need to submit a new membership application together with the appropriate supporting documentation.

-The AIG Council will consider applications to defer or suspend membership fees from members experiencing financial difficulties due to unemployment, underemployment (in the case of self employed members) or an extended period during which the member will not practice as a professional geoscientist.
+The AIG Board will consider applications to defer or suspend membership fees from members experiencing financial difficulties due to unemployment, underemployment (in the case of self-employed members), or an extended period during which the member will not practice as a professional geoscientist.
 Each application is considered individually in light of the various circumstances under which members may seek concessions.
 Retired members are entitled to concessional membership fees.
 Email requests for consideration to firstname.lastname@example.org.

-If any of your details change at any time, log-on to the Member Portal to update your Profile.
+If any of your details change at any time, log into the Member Portal to update your Profile.

 For further information on the definition of a Competent Person, please refer to Clause 11 of the JORC Code.
 Any individual proposing to work as a Competent Person must assess their ability to meet the Clause 11 requirements for each project they undertake.

-If you have any questions about your membership, please don’t hesitate to contact the Membership Administrator at email@example.com or your local AIG Committee.
+If you have any questions about your membership, please don’t hesitate to contact the Membership Administrator at email@example.com or your local AIG Branch.